Mullgate

 • Which hostnames should clients use?

-• Do those hostnames resolve to the intended bind IPs?
+• Do those hostnames resolve to the intended host IPs?

 • Is the environment loopback, private network, or public?